synapsedotai/synapse/README.md

 ### Utilities

-This Turborepo has some additional tools already setup for you:
+This repository has the following utilities set up:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting